RevenueHunt/docs/docs/how-to-guides/copy-the-quiz-from-one-store-to-another.md

 Ensure you're logged into the destination store:

 1. Log in to the new store's Shopify account in an Incognito/Private browsing mode.
 This way you can avoid being logged into multiple accounts on the same browser and prevent caching issues.
-2. Open the Shop Quiz app from the store's dashboard.
+2. Open the Shop Quiz: Product Recommendation Quiz app from the store's dashboard.

 ## Step 3: Import the Quiz

 Finally, import the quiz into your new store:

-1. In the Shop Quiz app, navigate to the [Dashboard](https://docs.revenuehunt.com/reference/dashboard/).
+1. In the Shop Quiz: Product Recommendation Quiz app, navigate to the [Dashboard](https://docs.revenuehunt.com/reference/dashboard/).
 2. Click on the [New Quiz](https://docs.revenuehunt.com/reference/dashboard/#new-quiz) option.
 3. Choose **import a quiz from another store** and paste the previously generated code.